skdelphix/maskdocs/docs/Connecting_Data/Managing_Rule_Sets.md

 Use this function to use SQL statements to filter data for a table.

+!!! warning
+    The custom SQL must contain the primary key column (or columns if the table uses a composite primary key) and all  columns that will be masked.

 To add or edit SQL code:

 1. From the **Rule Set** screen, click the **name** of the desired